lld18/Sierraleonertd/docs/source/04OSeMOSYSModelFramework.rst

 4.2.4 Emissions
 ---------
-This OSeMOSYS model focuses on accounting for the CO₂ emissions associated with the energy generating technologies as a key concerrn for Sierra Leone's climate initiatives.
+This OSeMOSYS model focuses on accounting for the CO₂ emissions associated with the energy generating technologies as a key concern for Sierra Leone's climate initiatives.
 The addition of the transport sector in the modelling would further the national emissions.

 4.2.5 Mode of operation
 ---------